saantiaguilera/feature-flags/README.md

 You can find some implemented providers to use as examples under the [testapp directory](testapp/src/test/java/com/saantiaguilera/featureflags/provider)

 A provider is in charge of deciding if a given feature-flag is enabled or disabled.
 It can be through a cache, api-call, shared-preference, or any other strategy.
 If it doesn't has a requested feature-flag, it should return the default feature value marking it as missing.

-Also, an implementation can contain specific states to enrich its behaviours, eg. it can have a `User` to request specific user flags (or have more complex decisions depending on the user's data). it could also use this same `User` to perform AB Testings if it wanted to.
+An implementation can contain any specific states to enrich its behaviours, eg. it can have a `User` to request specific user flags (or have more complex decisions depending on the user's data).
+It could also use this same `User` to perform AB Testings if it wanted to.

 An example of a simple provider implementation using an external service (backend) as a feature-flag storage could be: